MORE THAN BOOKS AND BUILDINGS

 Summer Reading 2019 engaged 112,000 kids — 73% of all babies, kids, and teens in the county.
 Skilled outreach specialists brought books directly to families who face the toughest literacy risks, setting up pop-up libraries in public parks, housing developments, migrant camps, and free lunch sites to connect with children and parents.

 Summer Reading also offers a life-changing opportunity for teens.
-Last summer, more than 800 teen volunteers had the chance to work side-by-side with librarians to gain work experience that enhanced college and job applications.
+During the summer of 2019 more than 800 teen volunteers had the chance to work side-by-side with librarians to gain work experience that enhanced college and job applications.
 Teens greeted young readers, helped them select books and learned about customer service from librarians.